Table of Contents

 I hope this answers the question: Is blogging dead?
-It’s not dead and content marketing is totally worth it.
+It’s clearly NOT dead and content marketing is totally worth it.

 Blogging allows you to be found when people are looking for solutions to their problems and ready to buy.
 Plus, it’s a generous way to share valuable information with people for free and build your “know, like, and trust” factor with anyone online.Blogging and content marketing is totally worth it for online businesses #Blogging #ContentMarketing Click To Tweet

 - Content is a long-term game, so be patient with measuring your outcome.
-There are no guarantees, but as with most things in life and business, persistence will eventually pay off (quitting won’t).
+There are no guarantees, but as with most things in life and business, persistence will eventually pay off (quitting won’t—guaranteed).